sjmyuan/sjmyuan.github.io/_posts/2022-04-27-vavr-introduction.md

 }
 ```

-The answer is no, it returns void.
-But actually, changes the `intList1` which is outside of the function.
+The answer is no. it returns void, but actually, changes the `intList1` which is outside of the function.

 We can code like this because the `List` is mutable.
 To avoid the modification of the outside variable, we need to make the data type immutable.